intel-analytics/ipex-llm/python/llm/example/CPU/vLLM-Serving/README.md

 #### Service

-To fully utilize the dynamic batching feature of the `vLLM`, you can send requests to the service using curl or other similar methods.
+To fully utilize the continuous batching feature of the `vLLM`, you can send requests to the service using curl or other similar methods.
 The requests sent to the engine will be batched at token level.
-Queries will be executed in the same `forward` step of the LLM and be removed when they are finished instead of waiting all sequences are finished.
+Queries will be executed in the same `forward` step of the LLM and be removed when they are finished instead of waiting for all sequences to be finished.

 ```bash
 #!/bin/bash